Wednesday, August 20, 2014

-HOLLYWOOD--Happy Tuesday, everybody, and God Bless America.
+HOLLYWOOD--Happy Wednesday, everybody, and God Bless America.

 © Copyright 2014 Argus Hamilton.
 All Rights Reserved.